MicrosoftDocs/CordovaDocs/cordovadocs/run-your-app/run-app-android.md

 	"C:\Program Files (x86)\Android\android-sdk\platform-tools\adb.exe" devices
 	```

+	> [!NOTE]
-	> **Note**: we added quotes around the executable filepath because there are spaces in the path.
+	> We added quotes around the executable filepath because there are spaces in the path.

 	ADB will report any connected devices as shown in the following example: